-Ryan looked back at Theresa for an answer, and she shrugged.
-Looking back at Jodi, he said, "Well, probably not.
-He's gonna be too sick for that.
-He's gonna catch our nasty germs if we don't wash our hands a lot."
+Ryan looked back at Theresa for an answer, but she only shrugged.
+“Well, probably not,” he decided.
+“He's gonna be too sick for that.
+He's gonna catch our germs if we don't wash our hands a lot, I think.”

 "I will," said Jodi.

-"They're kidding," Ryan finally said.
-"But the...the handwashing monster will hide under your bed and creep up on you if you don't.
-He hates kids who don't keep their hands clean."
+"Yeah, because the...the handwashing monster will hide under your bed and creep up on you if you don't,” said Ryan.
+“He hates kids who don't keep their hands clean."

 "That's a good thing," said Ryan.
 "Nobody does.
 Especially when they come after you with their claws and threaten to kill you if you don't do what they say."

 Theresa chuckled.
 "Ryan, don't scare her."